-Existing stormwater system to be maintained and changes proposed are on the stormwater plan included as Appendix J.
+Existing stormwater system to be maintained and changes proposed are on the stormwater plan included as Appendix J. This was included with the previous application.
+Please advise if you need it again.

 Elevation drawings prepared by a professional engineer or architect showing the façade and roof of the side of all proposed structures facing the road, and the side facing the customer entrance.
 The drawings shall clearly illustrate the profile of the roof.
 All façade and roof materials shall be identified including color and texture.